DieterSteinhauser/project_documentation/sphinx/_build/html/_sources/engineering/linear_power_supply.rst.txt

 .. figure:: power_supply/cccv_stage.png
   :align: center

-  Figure 5: Constant Current-Constant Voltage Stage with reverse polarity protection.
+  Constant Current-Constant Voltage Stage with reverse polarity protection.

 ..
 Warning:: There are some flaws with the constant current circuit as depicted.
 Decoupling capacitors on the output and adjust pins of the constant current regulator cause current spikes from various operations. the short circuit